mengstr/SUBASIC/README.md

 ```

 ### GOSUB
-This is like a GOTO but with the possibility to RETURN to the instruction just after the GOSUB.
-More or less like a function in other languages.
-Just as the GOTO the line number can be "computed".
+Functions like GOTO but with the possibility to return to the instruction right after the GOSUB.
+The line number can be computed.
 #### Example
 ```
 10 GOSUB 100